 Can I Open a Bank Account While I’m At the FOCUS program?

 The short answer is no, due to the requirements listed above.
 Although we’ve heard of exceptions (because there are always exceptions in Mexico), you generally must be living in Mexico with proof of a Mexican address and have either a temporary or permanent resident visa in order to open a local bank account.
 Most banks will not open an account for a visitor on a tourist visa.
+Exceptions may temporarily accept your US or Canadian proof of residency (bring a utility bill with your address on it) – but they will want a Mexican address to complete the account opening (even if it isn’t your own address!).
 As outlined above, the best short-term solution is to use your U.S. ATM card while visiting and be sure to notify your bank that you will be out of the country to ensure you don’t have a cash flow problem while abroad.
 It’s also a good idea to have two U.S. accounts that you can draw from so that if there is a problem with one card, you can use the other.

 Let’s Wrap This Up